qir-alliance/qir-runner/runner/README.md

 # QIR Runner

-This project implements a basic QIR Runner prototype for testing.
-This includes a git dependency on the `qir_stdlib` for classical library support, and a `qir_backend` with sparse quantum state simulation.
+This project implements a basic QIR Runner prototype.
+This includes a git dependency on the `qir_stdlib` for classical library support, and a `backend` with sparse quantum state simulation.

 ## Implemented APIs